bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-event-send.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 This article explains how result waiting works for Automation rules and workflow actions.
 Key points:

 - In which scenarios are such Automation rules and actions needed?
 - What are the drawbacks and features?
 - How does it work?
-Here we introduce the method bizproc.event.send in its standard format
+Here, the method bizproc.event.send comes into play in its standard format.

 {% endnote %}